Dublin Institute for Advanced Studies: History

 In November 2009, the then Minister for Foreign Affairs, Micheál Martin, agreed to the establishment of the National Data Centre (NDC) for the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) within the Geophysics Section of DIAS.
-It was officially opened on Friday 22 June 2012.
+It was officially opened on Friday, 22 June 2012.
 The NDC receives data from the seismic stations that support the Comprehensive Nuclear-Test-Ban Treaty (CTBT).

 Research

 Over the years, the various sections of the School of Cosmic Physics have changed their research areas in response to changes in the interests of senior staff as well as the changing external environment.
 The cosmic ray section eventually evolved into a theoretical astrophysics section with a strong emphasis on high-energy, non-thermal phenomena as well as star formation and was combined with the astronomy section into a single astronomy and astrophysics Section.
 The geophysics section moved away from its beginnings in atmospheric physics work and concentrated on solid earth geophysics with an emphasis on seismic studies.

 Current areas of research in astronomy and astrophysics include star and planet formation, evolution of massive stars, high-energy phenomenology and astroparticle physics (building on the historical legacy in cosmic ray physics).
 Solar physics, Space Weather, and Solar System Planetary Magnetospheres and Moons are among the topics studied by DIAS researchers at Dunsink Observatory.
 The Astronomy and Astrophysics section is led by Prof. Peter T. Gallagher, who leads the Solar Physics and Space Weather research group and is Director of Dunsink Observatory.
 Prof Caitríona M. Jackman leads the Planetary Magnetospheres research group.

-Geophysics research include global teleseismic studies of the whole Earth, seismic studies of volcanoes, detailed studies of the Earth's gravitational and magnetic fields using satellite and ground-based data, and local surveys in Ireland and elsewhere exploring fundamental geophysical processes using a variety of techniques.
+Geophysics research includes global teleseismic studies of the whole Earth, seismic studies of volcanoes, detailed studies of the Earth's gravitational and magnetic fields using satellite and ground-based data, and local surveys in Ireland and elsewhere exploring fundamental geophysical processes using a variety of techniques.

 DIAS and Geological Survey Ireland operate the Irish National Seismic Network together.